alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **Icons**

-Icons used where provided by [Font Awesome](https://fontawesome.com/), used in moderation and are self explanatory.
+Icons used where provided by [icon8](https://icon8.com/), used in moderation and are self explanatory.

 **Colours**